Financial-Times/n-ui/README.md

 ## Quickstart

-n-ui has three parts - a server, js, css & handlebars client side 'app shell' and a build.
+n-ui has three parts - a server, a client side 'app shell' (js, css & handlebars layout), and a build.
 Expect things to break if you don't use all 3.

 ### Server